hoprnet/hoprnet/WORKFLOW.md

 ### Daily Development

 1. A team-member or an external contributor writes code in a **feature branch**, or in their own fork.
-The feature branch should track an **issue**, and describe its role (e.g. “fixes 341")
+The feature branch describe its goal, and any ticket it is related to. (e.g. “fixes 341")

 2. Immediately after the creation of the branch, create a draft pull-request to stay up to date on progress.
 That way, every push on will build the project and runs the tests.